Martha Smith PhD, MA, BA

 About

-Beyond academia, Dr. Smith has made lasting contributions in the community and to the city of Saskatoon through volunteer roles with community outreach organization, OUTSaskatoon.
+Beyond academia, Dr. Smith has made lasting contributions in the community and to the city of Saskatoon through her volunteer roles with the community outreach organization, OUTSaskatoon.
 In recognition of her decade-long commitment to volunteerism and leadership, Dr. Smith received the 2022 RBC KnockOUT Award from OUTSaskatoon for her remarkable work in the community.

 Supervisory Capacity